vedidev/android-store/README.md

 android-store
 ---

+**Feb 7th, 2013 - We've just released v2.0 of android-store.
+The major change is a key-value storage (above SQLite) instead of the previous tables.
+We've also added code that migrates old data and removes the old database (StorageManager.migrateOldData).
+When you upgrade your code make sure data is transferred from the old database.**

 The android-store is our first open code initiative as part of The SOOMLA Project.
 It is a Java API that simplifies Google Play's in-app purchasing API and complements it with storage, security and event handling.
 The project also includes a sample app for reference.

 >If you also want to create a **storefront** you can do that using our [Store Designer](http://designer.soom.la).